 2. Difficulty getting a round

-Who could help: Visit the doctor regarding your parent's mobility or a rrange for home modifications throughout the home to improve accessibility.
-Learn more about applying universal design to age in place.
+Who could help: Visit the doctor regarding your parent's mobility or make home modifications to improve accessibility.

 3. Loss of appetite